-- 1. Critically review the process of recruitment and selection of students, and evaluate the results of that process.
+- 1. Critically review the process of recruitment and selection of medical students, and evaluate the results of that process.
 Is the size of the applicant pool appropriate for the established class size, in terms of number and quality?
 How do you validate your selection criteria? - 2.
-Evaluate the number of students of all types (students, visiting students, graduate students, etc.) in relation to the constellation of resources available for teaching (number of faculty members, space, supervised practice, patients, educational resources, student services, etc.).
+Evaluate the number of students of all types (medical students, residents, visiting medical students, graduate students, etc.) in relation to the constellation of resources available for

-- 3. What gender, racial, cultural, and economic diversity of students do you seek, if any, and how is this aim accomplished?
+- teaching (number of faculty members, space, clinical facilities, patients, educational resources, student services, etc.). - 3.
+What gender, racial, cultural, and economic diversity of students do you seek, if any, and how is this aim accomplished?
 Are student support programmes and professional role models appropriate to the aim? - 4.
-Evaluate whether the acceptance of transfer students, or visiting students in the school's affiliated sites, affects the educational programme of regular students (i.e. in the context of competition with the school's own students for available resources, patients, educational venues, etc.).
+Evaluate whether the acceptance of transfer students, or visiting students in the school's affiliated teaching hospitals, affects the educational programme of regular students (i.e. in the context of competition with the school's own students for available resources, patients, educational venues, etc.).